vrmeet/thexr/DO_THIS_NEXT.md

 NEXT:

+- add text signage
+- add button to emit an arbitrary event
+- add component to receive arbitrary message then add or remove a component

+3D slides built with some text description?  possible?

 test: remove a component through signal hub, by setting to nil,

 bug: menu -> attendees and edit are broken